 See more testimonials

 In small offices, people have a tendency to stack boxes higher than they should.
 This can create a hazard when they fall down to the ground.
-Because of inadequate lighting, people often don’t see the boxes or mops or trash bins placed where they don’t belong; they don’t see that a box of thumbtacks has spilt onto the tiled floor.
+Because of inadequate lighting, people often don’t see the boxes or mops or bins placed where they don’t belong, they might not see that a box of thumbtacks has spilt onto the tiled floor.

 Slips, trips and falls are common workplace injuries which result in broken bones, fractures, and dislocated limbs.
 Generally, they’re the result of files or boxes in pathways where people walk and are not expecting obstructions.

-Another common cause of injuries is falling when from standing on improvised ladders.
-People use chairs (on wheels), boxes, and tables when a regular ladder or step stool isn’t available, and fractured ankles or other similar injuries can occur as a result.
+Falls from improvised ladders are another common cause of injuries.
+People sometimes use chairs (on wheels), boxes, and tables when a regular ladder or step stool isn’t available, and fractured ankles or other similar injuries can occur as a result.

-After an office accident, seek medical treatment immediately to minimise the effects of your injuries.
+After an office accident, it is essential that you seek medical treatment immediately to minimise the effects of your injuries.
 You may think your injuries are minor but x-rays and other tests may show damages you weren’t aware of.
 Also, you may have internal injuries which need to be treated.

 Office injuries can cause cuts, bruises, sprains, and broken limbs.
 You may need physiotherapy or surgery to treat your injuries.
 Your pain can last from minutes to months, and some pain can linger for years after the injury.

-If you’ve been injured because of accidents in the office workplace, contact a solicitor for advice.
+If you’ve been injured because of an accident in an office, contact a solicitor for advice.
 You may be eligible to file a claim for monetary damages.
 Because there are time limits for filing this type of personal injury claim, contact a lawyer as soon as you’re able to do so after receiving medical treatment.

 The process of claiming compensation following an injury can be both lengthy and complex.
 However, with the help of an experienced personal injury solicitor, the experience will be less daunting and you can focus on regaining your health.